mit-ll-ai-technology/maite/CONTRIBUTING.md

 pip install pre-commit
 ```

-Then, in the top-level of the `jatic_toolbox` repo, run:
+Then, in the top-level of the `maite` repo, run:

 ```console
 pre-commit install